jbertoni/Rustics/README.md

 single element name given by the user, and the string "==>" will be used to create a hierarchical name in the manner of a Unix filesystem by concatenating the names as the print process descends the tree.
-For example, if a tree has one set named "Everything" and that set contains one statistics named "Lonely", the title printed will be "Everything ==> Lonely".
+For example, if a tree has one set named "Everything" and that set contains one statistics object named "Lonely", the title printed will be "Everything ==> Lonely".

 Statistics and sets can be deleted, but the code uses simple algorithms that are linear in the number of elements of a set to do searching for items to be